StratifyLabs/StratifyBlog/content/device/2019-08-07-Reading-Floating-Pins.md

 title: Reading Floating Pins
 ---

 Microcontroller pins can usually output 3 states: low, high, and floating (aka high-impedance).
 However, microcontroller inputs don't automatically measure these three states.
 For inputs, you can configure the pin as pullup, pulldown, or floating.
-With a little firmware, you can measure if an incoming pin is high, low or floating.
+With a little firmware, you can measure if an incoming pin is high, low, or floating.

 > Read more about [microcontroller pin modes]({{< relref "2013-10-21-Understanding-Microcontroller-Pin-Input-Output-Modes.md" >}}).